The Office of Counseling Services delivers a broad range of mental health services to the University community which include the following:

 A referral to another agency or person may be recommended and facilitated by Counseling Services to ensure your needs are met.
 We also may make a referral to our staff psychiatrist for an evaluation for medication to help address your symptoms.
 Clients are responsible for fees when referred to off-campus resources.

-Counselors, depending upon education and license, adhere to the ethical guidelines set forth by the National Board for Certified Counselors or the National Association of Social Workers.
+Counselors, depending upon education and license, adhere to the ethical guidelines set forth by the National Board for Certified Counselors and the American Counseling Association.
 Links to the Codes of Ethics for each can be found below.